Unitron07/UofC-Schedule-App/README.md

 An offline Android timetable for university life.
 Import an `.ics` calendar, see what comes next, and keep rooms and course details close at hand.

-Designed around the Samsung Galaxy S24's compact screen, with responsive layouts for other Android phones.
 Independent project; not affiliated with or endorsed by the University of Calgary.

 <p align="center">
   <img src="docs/images/daily.png" width="240" alt="Daily agenda with fictional computing and design classes">